en-di/en-di.org/content/being-authentic-and-not-giving-a-damn/index.md

 hours in any given day and I'm pretty sure that eventually I'll start getting older.
 And so there's a strictly limited amount of f*cks I can give.

-Just like I started to learn how to be financially responsible by chosing the biggest value for the least amount of money, I started to consciously choose who and what I spend my energy on.
+Just like I started to learn how to be financially responsible by choosing the biggest value for the least amount of money, I started to consciously choose who and what I spend my energy on.